Joel-Q-Xu/crytopals/README.md

 # crytopals
-for my homework of crytography may be including http://cryptopals.com/sets/1 for challenges 1-6
+for my homework of cryptography may be including http://cryptopals.com/sets/1 for challenges 1-6